Memil-muk: In folklore

 In ancient times, memil-muk was thought to be irresistible to dokkaebi (Korean goblins).

 Memil-muk is offered in dokkaebi-gut, a gut (shamanistic ritual performed by a mu shaman) for chasing away dokkaebi, which were believed to be the causes of contagious diseases.
 Other rituals with similar purpose, such as dokkaebi-je, a jesa (Confucian ritual, held in households), and dokkaebi-gosa, a gosa (shamanistic or Buddhist household ritual, held in households), also include the offering of memil-muk.

-In popular culture

-In the manhwa Dokebi Bride, the use of memil-muk to call on dokebi is an important plot device.